KantaraInitiative/WG-ANCR/ancr-ts-27560-extension/27560 TS Notice Receipt Extension.md

 - Cross-border security requirements beyond baseline notice disclosure
 - AI lifecycle governance requirements beyond baseline notice disclosure

+### 1.1 What this document enables others to standardize (informative)

+The following are outside the scope of this document.
+This document provides the artefacts and vocabulary from which they can be standardized, and records them here only to state what it enables others to specify.

+- Standardization of the online notice record and evidence of disclosure as a separate deliverable.
+- Transparency profile and transparency policy as normative publication requirements.
+- Conformance requirements placed on downstream work.

+This subclause is informative.
+It creates no commitment, roadmap, or dependency, and it names no downstream document.

 ## 2 Normative references

 - ISO/IEC TS 27560:2023 Privacy technologies: Consent record information structure